Note: This page contains affiliate links, which means if you decide to buy something, I earn a small commission, at no extra cost to you.

 When browsing outdoor enclosures, you may come across quite a few window perches.
 Cats love these!
 Many of them use a suction cup design, which we don't recommend for Maine Coons, since they are both large and like to cuddle together in small spaces.
 It can be hard to find a window perch that can hold a big Maine Coon cat (or two!)

 Some people like to attach outside cat enclosures to a cat door, and the cat goes in and out freely.
 They love it!

-There is even a design where a window box hooks onto a windowsill, and the cat goes through a trap door in the window opening to sit in his window box.
+There is also the option of using a windowsill cat door, where a cat can go through the trap door in the window opening to go hang out in his or her outside cat enclosure if it's placed close enough.
 So much better than leaning on the screen chirping at birds!
 These have gotten great reviews.

 All things considered, outdoor cat enclosures definitely provide the best of both worlds.
 If they could speak, our feline friends completely agree.